 The health effects of binaural beats

-For example, if the left ear registers a 200-hertz tone while the right ear registers one at 210 hertz, the binaural beat is 10 hertz.
+For example, if the left ear registers a 200 hertz tone while the right ear registers one at 210 hertz, the binaural beat is the difference between 200 and 210.
+So, the binaural beat is 10 hertz.
 Pretty straightforward, right?

 Does 8D audio help with anxiety?

-Is all of this really a new thing, you might ask?
-And the answer is no, this ‘8D’ effect has been around since the 70s.
-But even though it’s no new technique, it’s a pretty cool experience.
-So if you haven’t already, check out the video below where Epidemic Sound artist Ooyy’s song has been transformed into an 8D track.
+'Is all of this really a new thing?' you might ask.
+And the answer is no – this 8D effect has been around since the 1970s.
+But even though it’s not new, it’s still a cool experience.
+So if you haven’t already, check out the video below, where Epidemic Sound artist Ooyy’s song has been transformed into an 8D track.

-Where can I find 8D audio music?
+Where can I find 8D audio songs?

 Some companies specialize in 8D audio, going above and beyond to transport listeners into a new place.
 Take Dolby Atmos, for example.
 It’s an audio format that produces sound based on your speaker set-up and where the noise comes from within the content, rather than ‘left/right speaker.’
 It turns your room into a sound bubble, which is as futuristic as it sounds.